Ferroic Polarization from Nonpolar Phonons

+This illustrates that hybrid modes capable of generating ferroic second-order dynamical charges are not uncommon, and can be identified across a range of crystal structures.
+However, the observation of triggered phase not only requires a strong trilinear coupling but also relies on relatively low biquadratic coupling coefficients---which is not commonly observed \cite{zhou2022strain,jung2026triggered} (See Supplementary Material S4).

-It is worth emphasizing that in Pca2$_1$ HfO$_2$, all dipoles arising from second-order mode effective charges are aligned opposite to the first-order dipoles \cite{jung2025triggered}.
-The resulting polarization is not suppressed by this opposition; rather, it is enabled through their trilinear coupling.
-Moreover, the direct interaction of the depolarization field \cite{wurfel1973depolarization,junquera2003critical,jung2023programmable} with the second-order dipole can further enhance this coupling, providing a mechanism for the ``inverse'' size effect consistently reported since the earliest observations of ferroelectricity in HfO$_2$ \cite{boscke2011ferroelectricity} as well as ultrathin Hf$_{0.8}$Zr$_{0.2}$O$_2$ \cite{cheema2020enhanced} and ZrO$_2$ \cite{cheema2022emergent}.
+It is worth emphasizing that in the ferroelectric Pca2$_1$ phase of HfO$_2$, all dipoles arising from second-order mode effective charges are aligned opposite to the first-order dipoles \cite{jung2026triggered}.
+This leads to an interesting interplay between ionic and electronic polarization effects that have possible implications for depolarization and finite size effects \cite{junquera2003critical,jung2023programmable,cheema2020enhanced}.

-In summary, by using first principles calculations, we showed that combinations of two nonpolar structural modes can give rise to large electronic dipole moments, which can be understood by extending the definition of Born effective charges to second-order dynamical charges.
-The fluorite structure, rife with different modes that condense in the polar phase of HfO$_2$, provides an example of a system where the higher order contributions are essential to understand the magnitude of the polarization.
-We showed that pairs of modes that strongly modify the transition metal-oxygen bond lengths give rise to large second order charges even in well studied perovskite systems such as SrTiO$_3$, which indicates that the effects of higher order dynamical charges should be more prevalent than hitherto assumed.
+In summary, by using first-principles calculations, we showed that combinations of two nonpolar structural modes can give rise to large electronic dipole moments, which can be understood by expansion of the Born effective charges framework to higher order.
+The fluorite structure, with many different modes that condense in the polar phase of HfO$_2$, provides an example of a system where the higher order contributions are essential to understand the magnitude of the polarization.
+We showed that pairs of modes that strongly modify the transition metal-oxygen bond lengths give rise to large second-order charges even in well studied perovskite systems, which indicates that the effects of higher order dynamical charges should be more prevalent than hitherto assumed.
+This phenomenon can influence a broad spectrum of dipole-dependent material properties, including polarization-field hysteresis, ferroelectric size effects, and piezoelectricity.